microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CodingGuidelines.md

 ### Function / Method summary headers

-All public classes, structs, enums, functions, properties, fields posted to the MRTK should be described as to it's purpose and use, exactly as shown below:
+All public classes, structs, enums, functions, properties, fields posted to the MRTK should be described as to its purpose and use, exactly as shown below:

 ```c#
 /// <summary>